9xeb/pnat/README.md

 PNAT is written with the intent of enriching alerts that come from any kind of network related logs.

-Warning: outgoing UDP traffic will stress auditd a lot
+Warning: outgoing UDP traffic will stress auditd a lot and slow down the whole system.
+This is because a single UDP conversation triggers lots of sendmsg and sendto calls.

 Install
 ```bash